AIANTA Board of Directors

 Before joining Cherokee Nation Businesses in early 2008, Travis worked for the Cherokee Nation Commerce Department and primarily focused on rural community development through tourism, including agritourism, entrepreneurial development and Scenic Byway development.
 Travis holds a Bachelors of Business Administration with a specification in Tourism Management and Masters of Business Administration.
 Travis currently serves on the board of directors for Preservation Oklahoma and the American Indian Alaskan Native Tourism Association.
 Travis has also served on the board for Fab Lab Tulsa and the Tulsa Children’s Museum.
 In 2016, Travis was named one of Oklahoma Magazine’s 40 under 40.

-Jamie began her career in the NBC Television newsroom in Spokane as a news writer.
-She quickly advanced throughout the ranks of the newsroom and became the Assignment Manger leading a team of reporters and photographers.
-Throughout her years at the highly rated TV newsroom, Jamie learned how to use the mainstream media to focus a positive spotlight on the many great stories within Indian Country.
-Ms. SiJohn has 20+years of media experience on a variety of platforms including traditional media, social media and public relations.
+Jamie began her career in the NBC Television newsroom in Spokane and advanced throughout the ranks to become the Assignment Manager leading a team of reporters and photographers.
+Jamie quickly learned how to use the mainstream media to focus a positive spotlight on the many important stories, people, and issues within Indian Country.
+Ms. Sijohn has 20+ years of media experience on a variety of platforms including traditional media, social media and public relations.
+All of which benefit the Spokane Tribe and other tribal clients.

 The lead cultural trainer of the Native Hawaiian Hospitality Association, Hiʻilani Shibata has been sharing the essence of ALOHA with those who work in the visitor industry of Hawaiʻi for over 20 years.
 An educator, cultural consultant, practitioner of lomilomi, healing through the manipulation of the body, Hiʻilani understands the importance of taking care of the place and the native culture as the foundation to a healthy hospitality industry.
 As one of the AIANTA Pacific Region board members, she would like to encourage those in the Pacific Region to uplift their culture through authentic sharing with visitors as the travel industry is a vehicle to peace around the world.